Saniya-S/gravilog_chatbot/README.md

 - The entire medical content powering this bot comes from GraviLog’s provided knowledge base.

-- This is not a substitute for medical advice.
-Users should always consult their healthcare provider for urgent concerns.
+- This tool is for educational and triage assistance only, it does not replace professional medical advice.